The Only 4-Month Milestones That Matter

 In the fourth month of life, infants become natural experimenters, and while their experiments can be disruptive — “What happens when I drop my pacifier this time?” — they are important.
-Because a 4-month-old is starting to learn about their world and, just as important, trying to make sure you know about the world they’re discovering.
+By 4-months-old, babies start to learn about their world and show you what they know.

 4-Month Milestone #1: Baby Should Be Communicative